lxbraga/CPF_validator/README.md

 # CPF_validator

-This app is ment to validate CPF numbers.
+This app is meant to validate CPF numbers.

 ## Installation